hinri/knowyourdata-genomics/lessons/05-integrating_into_pipelines.md

 Here we assume that scaffold with name "Chr5" exists in the bam file.
 Please invoke:

-    samtools view -H bamfile.bam |grep '@SQ' to see how the scaffolds are named in your bamfile
+    samtools view -H bamfile.bam |grep '@SQ' to see how the scaffolds are named and what their lengths are in your bamfile